-How’re you storing your Bitcoin?
+How do you store your Bitcoin and crypto?
 Did you buy some on Robinhood?
 Have some on Coinbase?
 Do you have a Bitcoin wallet?

 Might seem like it’s not a big difference, but it’s actually the difference between owning Bitcoin and, well, not owning Bitcoin.
 For real.